Thursday, March 30, 2006

 I left behind my whole life, my family, my friends, my roots and with a little baby in my belly, I made the huge journey across the ocean from one continent to another.
 It was scary and it was exciting and I'm so glad I did it.

-We've now been married for almost 12 years and have two beautiful children who we love more than life.
+We've now been married for 15 years and have two beautiful children who we love more than life.

 I love cooking, reading, crocheting, photography, knitting, sewing, astronomy, movies, Jane Austen.....so many things, I think it's what life is about, being able to enjoy a little of everything.